shopware/shopware/src/Docs/Resources/current/1-getting-started/35-indepth-guide-bundle/090-checkout.md

     $filtered = [];
     foreach ($bundleIds as $bundleId) {
-        // If data already contains the bundle we don't need to fetch it again if ($data->has(self::DATA_KEY . $bundleId)) {
+        // If data already contains the bundle, we don't need to fetch it again if ($data->has(self::DATA_KEY . $bundleId)) {
             continue;
         }